luisvinicius167/mockstate/README.md

 > You cannot directly call a mutation callback.
 When an increment event is dispatched, the callback is triggered.
 To invoke a mutation callback, you need to call an action.

 ### Actions
-Actions are just functions that dispatch mutations. **All actions recieves the store as frist argumets**.
-The actions will be called from components.
+Actions are just functions that dispatch mutations. **All actions receive a store as first argument**.
+The actions are called from components.

 Creating an action: